Independent UK Studio Rebellion Announces New VR Game ‘Arca’s Path’

 The teaser trailer shows off the colorful and abstract world of Arca, but doesn’t reveal much about gameplay.

 Publisher Rebellion has released PC, console, mobile and online titles.
-“Arca’s Path” will be their VR debut, and looks to be a bit of a departure from the studio’s usual fare.
+“Arca’s Path” looks to be a bit of a departure from the studio’s usual fare.
 As the publisher of “Aliens Vs. Predator” and the “Zombie Army Trilogy,” they usually aim to thrill with their titles.

 Rebellion’s newest title is being developed by Dream Reality Interactive.
 The London-based developer is best known for “PlayStation VR Worlds” and the augmented reality mobile game “Orbu.”
 They also developed the AR interactive book series “Wonderbook.”